-The District has replaced 3200 feet of water main in a known leakage area.
-Additional water main replacement will continue in the problem areas.
-The regular scheduled water rate surveys encourage conservation along with staff working with customer water use evaluations and helping with water loss in the home.
+Measures to achieve Supply Side Goal: The District has replaced 6000 lineal feet of water main in known leakage areas.
+Additional water main replacement will continue in problem areas.

+Measures to achieve Demand Side Goal: The regularly scheduled water rate surveys that analyze usage patterns and the water rate structure developed from them are intended to encourage conservation.
+In addition, staff working from customer water use evaluations contact customers to help to identify and curb water loss in the home or business and disseminate information on conservation to the public.